trasz/test/capv.md

 the cocall itself, thus the need for caching.
 Or use cocachedpid(3) instead, which handles it for you.

-The buffers used with coaccept(2) and cocall(2) must be capability-aligned, and so must their sizes.
+Buffers to be used with coaccept(2) and cocall(2) must be capability-aligned, and so must their sizes.
 If the services might end up in the capability vector, please follow the conventions in <sys/capv.h>;
 apart from that the buffer contents are entirely application-defined, from raw binary ioctl structs to JSON.
 You might want to use nv(9).